4socks/socks4/draft-vance-socks-v4.md

 The SOCKS server attempts a rudimentary security check during the BIND operation by comparing the source IP address of the incoming connection with the target address (`DSTIP`) specified in the client's request.

-* **IP Address Spoofing Risk:** A malicious actor could potentially **forge the source IP address** of the inbound connection, thereby bypassing this basic server check and facilitating the establishment of an **unauthorized session**.
+* IP Address Spoofing Risk: A malicious actor could potentially forge the source IP address of the inbound connection, thereby bypassing this basic server check and facilitating the establishment of an unauthorized session.
 * **NAT/PAT Incompatibility:** In network topologies employing **Network Address Translation (NAT)** or **Port Address Translation (PAT)**, the source IP address is structurally altered.
 This modification renders the BIND source address verification mechanism **unreliable, ineffectual, or operationally complex** to maintain.